adamcw/wordle-trie-packing/README.md

 ### Trie Protobuf

 Protobufs offer reasonable packing of integers, and can represent nested data fairly efficiently as well.
-Converting the trie to Protobuf results in an uncompressed size of 82,642 bytes and a Brotli compressed size of 19,196 bytes.
+Converting the trie to protobuf results in an uncompressed size of 82,642 bytes and a Brotli compressed size of 19,196 bytes.

 Uncompressed this is marginally better than baseline, but it compresses worse,